 If this post was helpful, please share it on social media.
 This way you will help your friends to benefit from the information.

-To experience a #fullanalogexperience, contact me by clicking here and let’s improve the sound of your band.
+To experience your music in great detail reserve a full analog tape session by clicking here.
 Thank you very much and all the very best!

 Astia-studio is a full analog recording studio located in eastern Finland with 25 years of experience.
 Bands and artists from all over the world including USA and the furthest corner of Russia, Vladivostok have arrived to us for tape recording sessions.